MONTESSORI BILINGUAL PRESCHOOL

 Our Kindergarten classroom (age 5 and older) encourages children to intellectually examine events and objects around them by using their investigations to suggest, plan and implement activities such as using a project approach.
 Our Creative Curriculum & Montessori integration is used at this age to engage in meaningful extended conversations and discussions with peers and adults.
 Developing self-control, helping others to solve problems, gaining confidence in overcoming obstacles, and being proactive are focuses in our school-aged program.

-Students will begin to build a connection between oral and written language.
+At the kindergarten level, students will begin to build a connection between oral and written language.
 Awareness that spoken language can be written and written language can be read is a fundamental concept in communicating ideas.
-Teachers will encourage the development of writing skills that are foundational to effective written communication and critical thinking.
+Students will learn to print the uppercase and lowercase letters of the alphabet as well as their first and last names.
+Kindergarten writing reflects the students’ oral language.
+Students will communicate their ideas through drawings, scribbles, letter strings, letter approximations, and dictation to adults.

-Kindergarten mathematics places emphasis on developing the concept of number by counting, combining, sorting, and comparing sets of objects.
-Students will recognize, describe, and create patterns and recognize shapes and sizes of figures and objects.
+The kindergarten standards place emphasis on developing the concept of number by counting; combining, sorting, and comparing sets of objects; recognizing, describing, and creating simple repeating patterns; and recognizing shapes and sizes of figures and objects.
 Students will investigate measurement through direct comparisons, collect data, and create graphs.
+The concept of fractions is introduced through sharing experiences.

-The kindergarten social studies curriculum includes an introduction to interesting Americans in history whose lives demonstrated the virtues of patriotism, courage, and kindness.
-Students should learn basic concepts related to history, patriotism, national symbols, good citizenship, geographic location, economics, and the importance of following rules and respecting the rights and property of other people.
+The standards for kindergarten students focus on the local community and include an introduction to basic history and social science skills.
+During the course of their first year in school, students should learn about their community, including basic concepts related to history, patriotism, national symbols, good citizenship, geographic location, economics, and the importance of following rules and respecting the rights and property of other people.

 Upper School Age